Research

 Current and prospective projects under this theme:

-- Macroevolutionary constraints of bird morphology: We identified a viable body form missing from a large group of songbirds, explained by niche preemption from early-arriving lineages (paper submitted).
-I am interested in extending this framework to other taxa and trait systems.
+- Macroevolutionary constraints of bird morphology: We identified a viable body form missing from a large group of songbirds, explained by niche preemption from early-arriving lineages (Chia et al. preprint).
+I am extending this framework to bird feather color space, and potentially other taxa and trait systems.

-- Community assembly and invasion: I am interested in identifying gaps in biological communities to investigate assembly processes and invasion risk.
+- Community assembly processes: I am interested in identifying functional gaps in biological communities to investigate assembly processes.

 Traits as drivers of macroecological patterns